Hibbert133/Twavefussion/README.md

 - Train and detect:

-> CUDA_VISIBLE_DEVICES={gpu_id} python main.py  --config test.yml  --doc ./{dataset}  --sequence
+> CUDA_VISIBLE_DEVICES = {gpu_id} python main.py  --config test.yml  --doc ./{dataset}  --sequence

-> Then you will train the whole model and will get the reconstructed data and detected score.
+Then you will train the whole model and will get the reconstructed data and detected score.

 ## How to run with your own data